JoururiChan/pcthmon/FEATURES.md

 * Every Tohomon gets a nickname, no asking whether you want to or not.
 Of course, you can cancel out to give the default name.
 * The dupes clause is in effect.
 If you've caught a EMagan and encounter one on a new route, it won't count unless you catch it.
 * The shiny clause is also in effect.
 Shinies can always be caught.
 * Gift Tohomon do not count as encounters.
-Static encounters like Sudowoodo, Snorlax, and Suicune do.
+Static encounters like Sudowoodo, CRan, and Suicune do.

 ## Maps